 Auto-fetched .

-Both MinIO and Storj have their unique strengths and serve similar purposes effectively.
+MinIO appears to have several advantages over Storj, particularly in popularity and maturity.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, Bash, Python, Golang.
 However, they differ in their additional technology choices: Storj leverages Typescript, SCSS, Vue, C#, SvelteKit.